 Solved!
-What to Do When the Dishwasher Isn’t Draining
+What to Do When Your Dishwasher Is Not Draining

 Is your dishwasher not draining?
 If you've opened your appliance to find a stinky, sudsy puddle inside, following these troubleshooting tips should clear up the problem.

 Q: I just opened the dishwasher door to find the bottom of the unit filled with dingy water.
 My first thought was that the cycle didn’t finish so I ran the dishwasher again, but that didn’t help.
 Why is my dishwasher not draining?
-Is this a do-it-yourself fix, or must I call a plumber?
+Is this a do-it-yourself fix, or do I have to call a plumber?

 A: You did the right thing running your unit a second time.
-If a dishwasher gets inadvertently shut off during a cycle, there’ll be standing water in the bottom when you open it.
+If it gets inadvertently shut off during a cycle, there’ll be standing water in the dishwasher bottom when you open it.
 When that smart move doesn’t solve the issue, the problem lies elsewhere.
 Dishwasher service calls are common in the plumbing industry, but fortunately, the fix to a dishwasher not draining is often something simple you can do yourself.
-So before you call a pro, troubleshoot your dishwasher by following these steps.
+Before you call a pro, troubleshoot your dishwasher by following these steps.

 Determine the type of dishwasher drain connection you have.